sgjava/javauio/periphery/README.md

 * `sudo dtc -@ -I dts -O dtb -o sun8i-h2-plus-nanopi-duo.dtb sun8i-h2-plus-nanopi-duo.dts`
 * `reboot`

+## Armbian I2C frequency
+On the NanoPi Duo you can change I2c frequency.
+Seems only 100 KHz and 400 KHz is supported by kernel.
+* Use same steps as above to copy dtb and edit it.
+* `sudo nano sun8i-h2-plus-nanopi-duo.dts`
+    * Search for `i2c@` sections and add 400 KHz clock frequency.
+    * `clock-frequency = <400000>;`
+* `sudo dtc -@ -I dts -O dtb -o sun8i-h2-plus-nanopi-duo.dtb sun8i-h2-plus-nanopi-duo.dts`
+* `reboot`

 ## Modify POM as needed
 The Periphery POM uses download-maven-plugin to download c-periphery source to `src/main/native-package/src`.
 The files are cached in